Written 9 years ago . .

 Most will have heard a variation on this theme, and many, like me will have probably played with this concept, and like me may have wondered why some ‘work’ better than others, and thus have tinkered further.
 The energy being disordered is easy to check out – running the back of a needle across a scar – does it feel the same to them as the skin elsewhere?
 Often the entire area above and below the scar is also ‘odd’ and you may have to move away further for it to normalise.

-As moxa has been such a powerful tool in my practice, and as I have over the past 27 years taught extensively the Dr van Buren ‘take’ on Eight Extras, I have branched into using moxa on the scar and surrounding area, extensively needling the actual scar, ear points, using Xi Cleft points, Master points of the affected meridian, and then have undone stuck local manifestations, all to enhance flow through areas that have been traumatized.
+As moxa has been such a powerful tool in my practice, and as I have since 1981 taught students extensively the Dr van Buren ‘take’ on Eight Extras, I have branched into using moxa on the scar and surrounding area, extensively needling the actual scar, ear points, using Xi Cleft points, Master points of the affected meridian, and then have undone stuck local manifestations, all to enhance flow through areas that have been traumatized.

 This assists the return to a more natural look – the often keloid and/or highly coloured and textured scars, but more importantly seems to alter the sensations on the skin, above and below the past cut, which in turn releases meridian flow and stuck emotions /whatever so normal can emerge again.